ewancoder/tyr-ops/keys.md

       - build read

 ## Security

+Edit `/etc/ssh/sshd_config` `Port` property to specify custom port, both on servers and on my PC.

 All keys (both GPG and SSH) should have 700/600 permissions so that nobody else can view them but you.